xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 * Be notified of the next question

 The endpoint is the same server and port as the Web server.
 Encoding it UTF-8.
-One connected, start by sending the authAndJoin message.
+Once connected, start by sending the authAndJoin message.

 The following sequence diagram shows which messages are exchanged in a 2-question poll: